Hangman

 History dates & names

-Discrete facts with clear right/wrong answers, no ambiguity penalty.
+Discrete facts with clear right or wrong answers and no ambiguity to penalize.

 Element symbols & periodic table